Data Wrangling

 Among predominantly White counties, we see evidence that greater socio-economic disadvantage was associated with more pills per capita.
 Interestingly this trend is not apparent in predominantly minority communities.
 In other words, our graph suggests that in 2010, during the height of the time when opioid pills were flooding into American communities, the most pills were being directed to pharmacies in the most socio-economically disadvantaged (predominantly) White communities.
 If you’d like to read more about the marketing strategies used by Purdue Pharma to boost sales of OxyContin, please listen to this story by National Public Radio.

-Importing and exporting data in R
+Importing and Exporting Data in R

 Import data